tnpvie211/COSI123A-HW5-Gene-Classifier-Model/README.md

 # COSI123A-HW5-Gene-Classifier-Model
-Use the training set to build a classifier, and apply it to the test set and get the prediction results in a text file.
+Use the training set for sequences of nucleotides to build a classifier to categorize multiple classes of genes.